gbv/jskos-server/README.md

   `action=[action]` one of "read", "create", "update", "delete" (optional)

 ### GET /validate
 Endpoint to validate a JSKOS object via [jskos-validate].
-The option `rememberSchemes` is used when no type is given (see last example call below).

 * **URL Params**

-  `type=[type]` any [JSKOS object type](https://gbv.github.io/jskos/jskos.html#object-types) (optional)
+  `type=[type]` a [JSKOS object type](https://gbv.github.io/jskos/jskos.html#object-types) that all objects must have (optional)

   `unknownFields=[boolean]` `1` or `true` allow unknown fields inside objects (by default, unknown fields do not pass validation)

-  `knownSchemes=[boolean]` `1` or `true` enable concept scheme data that is available in the same jskos-server instance to be used for validation of concepts; note that when `knownSchemes` is enabled, the data is assumed to be concepts and the concepts need to be part of a scheme that is available in the jskos-server instance
+  `knownSchemes=[boolean]` `1` or `true` use concept scheme data available in the same jskos-server instance for validation of concepts.
+Implies `type=concept` and all concept must reference a known concept scheme via `inScheme`.

+If neither `type` nor `knownSchemes` are specified, concept schemes in the data to be validated can be used to validate following concepts in the same request array (see last example below).

 * **Success Response**

   Array with the JSON response provided by [jskos-validate].
 The indices of the array correspond to the order of the given data.
 An element is `true` when the object passed validation, or an array of errors when the object failed validation.
+Data format of error objects may change in future versions but there is always at least field `message`.

 * **Sample Call**

   In the following example, an empty object will be validated.
-Since no type is given, it is validated as a Resource which does not have required field names and therefore passes validation.
+Since no type is specified, it is validated as a Resource which does not have required field names and therefore passes validation.

   ```bash
   curl -X POST "https://coli-conc.gbv.de/dev-api/validate" -H 'Content-Type: application/json' -d '{}'